 So, in our view, any strategy needs also to address eating at home.
 We should incentivise better supermarket food choices by promoting healthy alternatives over unhealthy choices.

 In terms of activity, the provision of green space in Northampton is already a triumph.
 But we mainly see dog walkers and maybe the occasional walking group.
 If there is a children’s playground, we’ll see kids playing and mums and dads sitting at the side.

 What else can we do in those green spaces?
 Walking is excellent, but you need to walk for a long time to significantly influence your calorie balance.
 Shorter, more intense exercise is time efficient and has additional health benefits over and above walking.
 How can we promote exercise in those green spaces or elsewhere?

-We need to encourage kids to develop an exercise habit from an early age.
+We need to encourage kids to develop exercise habits from an early age.
 Schools should put a lot of effort into encouraging their pupils to love exercise.
 Exercise should occupy a decent chunk of the timetable.
 Every child should be able to find activities that they enjoy that will keep them healthy.
 The aim should be to make activity and exercise part of their lifestyle growing up.

 I also think we should have a walk to work or a cycle to work campaign.
 Sometimes when I suggest this to others, I’m met with incredulity.
 Walk to work?
 How absurd!
 But if it’s within a couple of miles, it’s perfectly feasible.
 It’s a great way to get rid of some calories, and it’s something you’ll do five days a week generally.

 Cycling to work would be another option.
-They’ve introduced the Boris bikes in London, but in Northampton, we have the motorised e-scooters.
+They’ve introduced the Boris bikes in London, but in Northampton, we have the motorized e-scooters.
 These are great for reducing our carbon footprint, but they’re not going to help you burn many calories.
 Perhaps if bicycles were also provided, we could all be greener, fitter, healthier and lighter.

 Provide extensive nutrition and lifestyle education